mmke01404-collab/Primary/README.md

 Change is the default.

-We don’t need more backups.
+We don't need more backups.

 We need better maps of change.

 If drift is coherent, identity survives.

-If it isn’t, identity collapses —
+If it isn't, identity collapses —
 no matter how perfect the data is.

-A humming box isn’t a memory.
+A humming box isn't a memory.

-It’s a mausoleum.
+It's a mausoleum.

 And we are building more of them every single second.

 ---

-# Open to Discussion
+## Open to Discussion

 This is an early public draft of the idea.

-I’m genuinely curious what it stirs up for you.
+I'm genuinely curious what it stirs up for you.

-- Have you encountered the Humming Box Problem in archives, research data, or software systems?
+- Have you encountered the Humming Box Problem in archives, research data or software systems?
 - Where have you seen meaning drift while the bits remain intact?
 - What examples — or counter-examples — challenge this idea?

 Feel free to open an issue or start a discussion.

 The bits are perfect.
-The meaning doesn’t have to die.
+The meaning doesn't have to die.

-**Let’s talk about continuity.**
+**Let's talk about continuity.**

 ---

-# Repository Purpose
+## Repository Purpose

 This repository serves as a **public cryptographic declaration of authorship and provenance** under the Lineage-Primary framework.